 I’m a self-taught independent journalist with work published in many top-tier publications including CNN, Oprah, Cosmopolitan, InStyle, Refinery29, Business Insider, and more.
 I cover a variety of beats including travel, sustainability, wellness, veganism, social justice, food/drink, health/fitness, fashion/beauty, and more.
 My pitch acceptance rate is 36 percent (as of June 2020).
 I’ve been told the industry average is 12 percent.

-Through my freelance writing consultation service, I share sage advice with other writers who are breaking into the field, want to improve their pitches, crystalize story ideas, need help to find editorial contacts, or whatever else you may need to enhance your journalism career.
+Through my freelance writing consultation service, I share sage advice with other writers who are breaking into the field, want to improve their pitches, crystalize story ideas, or whatever else you may need to enhance your journalism career.
 When you book a consultation, you’ll be added to my private Facebook community where writers share calls for pitches, editorial contacts, and brainstorm pitching ideas.
 Within the group, you’ll find an editorial contact list of 1,900 publishers that pay writers, which is updated weekly.
 With this tool, you can easily earn back the fee you invested in the freelance writing consultation service.

 Once you’ve paid and we’ve scheduled a meeting, please send me a link to a Google Doc with questions you may have about journalism, drafts of 1-3 pitches (not articles), and target outlets in order for me to edit them before our meeting.
 In addition, you may send 3-5 additional ideas (1-3 sentences, not full pitches) you’d like to brainstorm together on our call.
 If you’re not ready to draft pitches, then I can share sample successful pitches with you before the call.
 I will review the materials, workshop your pitches, and develop answers to your questions prior to our meeting (about one hour of work on my end).